applyfmsec/cloudcvcsec/README.md

 `cloudcvcsec` currently provides 3 different base types for working with string data in security policies: `StringRe`, `StringEnumRe`, and `StringTupleRe`.
 All three descend from the base class `BaseRe` and allow for policies with wildcard (`*`) characters by utilizing regular expression constraints over the theory of strings.

 ### The `StringEnumRe` Type
-The `core.StringEnumRe` type can be used for strings that can take a fixed, finite set of values.
-The `cloud.Action` type, representing an HTTP verb is a good example of a `StringEnumRe` because instances of the type can only take on one of the following values: GET, POST, PUT, DELETE or *.
+The `cvc_core.StringEnumRe` type can be used for strings that can take a fixed, finite set of values.
+The `cvc_cloud.Action` type, representing an HTTP verb is a good example of a `StringEnumRe` because instances of the type can only take on one of the following values: GET, POST, PUT, DELETE or *.
 In general, `StringEnumRe` values cannot contain a wildcard with other characters; e.g., `P*` is not a valid `Action` value.

 To create a new type based on `StringEnumRe`, simply descend from it and specify the allowable `values` for the new type: